CalvinCS262teamGG/teamRepo/README.md

 ## Vision Statement:

-LifeManager is an app that enables its user to keep track of daily activities and review their day through the tracking of time.
-In addition to the basic time tracking feature, LifeManager will also enable its user the chance to set goals and time limits for desired activities.
-Imagine a world of college students easily tracking, reviewing and adjusting their time to effectively live a more balanced life.All of this, simply possible with a push of a button!
+LifeManager is an application that enables its users to keep track of daily activities and review their day by tracking their time.
+With our application, users will be able to analyze the way they spend their time in order to find ways to better manage their time.
+In addition to the basic time tracking feature, LifeManager will give users the chance to set goals and time limits for desired activities.
+Imagine a world of college students easily tracking, reviewing and adjusting their time to effectively live a more balanced life.
+All of this, simply possible with a push of a button!

 What makes LifeManager different is the simplicity of it.
 We aim to make it quick to use and easy to read and understand how your time is spent.
 Our app will remove complex number displays and unnecessary button pushing to program certain specific wants.